Elizabeth V. Hume

-Elizabeth Valerie Hume (born 29 October 1956) is a Canadian phonologist.
+Elizabeth Valerie Hume (born 29 October 1956) is a Canadian phonologist, professor emerita at the Ohio State University.

 Education and career

 Hume received her Ph.D. from Cornell University in 1992, under the supervision of G. N. Clements.
 She was a Professor of Linguistics at the Ohio State University from 1992 to 2011.
 From 2006 to 2011, she served as professor and chair of the Department of Linguistics.
 From 2011 to 2017, she was a Professor of Linguistics at University of Canterbury in New Zealand.
-She returned to Ohio State to serve as Vice Provost and Dean of Undergraduate Education on October 1, 2017.
+She returned to Ohio State to serve as Vice Provost and Dean of Undergraduate Education from October 1, 2017 - November 8, 2021.